berenceylan/mmInput/README.md

 ## Tips

-* You can separate mails by "," or enter.
+* You can separate mails by "," or tab button.
 * Mails are validated by regex.
 * Can be manipulated dynamically.